Engombe23/JDSportsWebApp/README.md

 <h1>Deploying a web application</h1>

-<p>This task in my second year of university🎓 was deploying a football web application⚽</p>
+<p>This task in my final year of university🎓 was deploying a football web application⚽</p>

 <p>I developed a basic JD Sports web page, designed on Figma, and built with HTML & CSS, running it on Flask.</p>